 - 30 g coconut flour

-- 1 tbsp cacao powder or cocoa powder
+- 1 tablespoon cacao powder or cocoa powder

-- 2 tbsp coconut sugar or soft light brown sugar
+- 2 tablespoons coconut sugar or soft light brown sugar

 - 270 ml dairy free milk I use almond milk

 - 1 teaspoon apple cider vinegar

 - coconut oil for cooking

 - First prepare your flax egg.
 Mix 1 tablespoon ground flax seeds with 2 tablespoons cold water.
 Set aside to thicken slightly.